McDonald Mariga: Early career

-Mariga started his playing career at Ulinzi Stars before moving first to Tusker FC and then to Kenya Pipeline while still at school.
+Mariga started his playing career at Ulinzi Stars before moving first to Tusker and then to Kenya Pipeline while still at school.
 Mariga was a member of the Kamukunji High School 'Golden Boys', which also included Kenyan striker Dennis Oliech (Auxerre, France), who won two consecutive National Championships in 2002 and 2003.

 The central midfielder went to Sweden in 2005 to play for third Division side Enköpings SK.
 After only one season at ESK, he signed for Helsingborgs IF before the 2006 season.
 His success at Helsingborgs was immediate.
 Following initial interest from Portsmouth manager Harry Redknapp, Mariga looked set to sign for the Premier League team, but work permit issues held up the deal which was supposed to have cost around €2.7 million.

 Parma

 He moved to the Serie A club Parma initially on loan in August 2007.
 The Italian club had an option to buy him in the summer for a fee of 20 million Swedish kronor (around €2 million).

 Mariga played 35 times for Parma in the Serie B during the 2008–09 season scoring three times to help them back to Serie A for the 2009–10 season.

-In January 2010 he was set to sign for English club Manchester City of the Premier League, but he failed to obtain a work permit.
+In January 2010, he was set to sign for English club Manchester City of the Premier League, but he failed to obtain a work permit.
 It was later stated by Kenya's Prime Minister Raila Odinga that 22-year-old Mariga had eventually obtained a UK work permit but only after the transfer window for the Premier League had closed.
-Had Mariga successfully signed for Manchester City, he would have been the first player from the East African country to sign for a club in the top English league - a milestone later achieved by his brother Victor Wanyama, upon his transfer to Southampton in July 2013.
+Had Mariga successfully signed for Manchester City, he would have become the first East African player to sign for a Premier League club, a milestone later achieved by his brother Victor Wanyama upon his transfer to Southampton in July 2013.